dkapesa/AI-Verification-Copilot/README.md

 - audit event grouping and collapsing can be refined further for very long timelines
 - the human override workflow is now persisted, but reviewer identity, role-based permissions, and multi-step approval flows are not yet implemented
 - local environment examples have been added, but onboarding documentation can still be improved further
-- local developer onboarding can be improved further
 - the evaluation harness currently uses a small synthetic dataset and simple threshold adjustment rather than real fraud labels, online learning, or a trained reinforcement learning policy

 ---